-Your personal information will be collected and held by Integra Financial Services, who is an authorised representative of GWM Adviser Services Limited, an Australian Financial Services Licensee, who does not act in the capacity of an authorised representative in relation to securities:
+Your personal information will be collected and held by Integra Financial Services Pty Ltd, who are authorised representatives of Oreana Financial Services Limited, an Australian Financial Services Licensee, who does not act in the capacity of an authorised representative in relation to securities:

 - providing you with the advisory services that you have requested;